🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Output value range: [-0.756, 2.123]

-Message Passing Neural Network (MPNN) is a framework that describes many GNN architectures in a unified manner.
+The Message Passing Neural Network (MPNN) is a framework that describes many GNN architectures in a unified way.

 General form of MPNN: